kamranbekirovyz/logarte/README.md

 ## 👋🏻 Words from the author

 Hi, I'm <a href="https://bio.kamranbekirov.com">Kamran</a>.
 I've been using this package for a while in the projects I work on.
-It's a simple and great tool and if you ever need help with it, join my <a href="https://t.me/flutterporelarte" target="_blank">Telegram</a> channel or create an <a href="https://github.com/kamranbekirovyz/logarte/issues" target="_blank">issue</a>.
+It's a simple and great tool and if you ever need help with it create an <a href="https://github.com/kamranbekirovyz/logarte/issues" target="_blank">issue</a>.

 ## 🪚 Installation